Smiling young plus-sized Hispanic woman with backpack, notebook, headphones

 You’ll have a lot of deadlines during senior year.
 There are deadlines for colleges, for scholarships, for the school you’re actually enrolled in now, for that social life you’ll attempt to have when avoiding all the deadlines.
 They never seem to end!
 My advice is to get a planner and write down exactly what is due when and to what entity.
 Plan to spend at least an hour on each college and scholarship application, not counting the time to write any essays required…

-Essays...so many essays
+You'll write essays...so many essays

-These will take another two hours each.
+Your essays will take another two hours each.
 If the requirement is anywhere from 250–700 words, plan to spend at least this much time working on it.
 Yes, even the short ones take that long.
 Now, you may be thinking it takes way less than two hours to write 250 words, and you’re right.
 It takes an hour to write all you want and then another hour to edit it down to 250 words or fewer.
 That said, you can cheat the system a bit.
 Save each essay you write and make the name of the file a summary of the essay prompt.
 Many prompts for different schools and scholarships are very similar, to the point that you can use the same essay with little to no editing.
 Just be careful when mentioning the school or organization name in any essay you write.
 If you get mixed up and use the wrong name, you can kiss your chances goodbye.

-Related: Top College Essay Tips From Admission Insiders
+Related: Top College Essay Questions Answered by Admission Insiders

 The early bird gets the scholarship

-The FAFSA will make you cry
+The FAFSA will stress you out

 Lots of people seem to think they can get free or almost free college thanks to the fact that many schools will match the FAFSA for need-based aid.
 Sounds nice, right?
 Don’t get too excited.
 No matter how much you can actually afford, FAFSA seems to think you can pay twice as much.
-Unless you can pay almost full tuition and housing out of pocket, you will need to look for merit-based scholarships.
+Unless you can pay almost full tuition and housing out of pocket, you will need to look for merit-based and other scholarship opportunities.
 That said, fill your FAFSA out and send it to your schools as soon as you can.
 This will help you see your financial package more quickly so you can make an informed decision sooner.

 Related: How to Fill Out the FAFSA, Step-by-Step

-Make that final decision sooner
+Make that final decision with confidence

 You will second-guess your decision once you have committed to a school.
 This is unavoidable.
 I got a full ride to a highly respected college in a picturesque setting and I was worried I made the wrong choice.
 Know that this is completely natural and everyone I talk to feels it.
 No matter how perfect a fit it is, you will feel this way.
 No one knows what they’re doing at this stage in life, so my advice is to just jump into what you think is the best fit for you once you have all the information.
 Then get ready for another exciting year ahead!